SRI-CSL/yices2/doc/sphinx/source/term-operations.rst

    Creates the quantified term *(exists (var[0] ... var[n-1]) body)*

    This function is similar to :c:func:`yices_forall`.
-The parameters must satisfy the same constraints and the possible error reports are the same.
+The parameters must satisfy the same constraints, and the possible error reports are the same.

    **Warning**